neondatabase/website/content/docs/introduction/regions.md

 - East US 2 region (Virginia) &mdash; `azure-eastus2` (**Beta**)

 <Admonition type="note" title="About the Neon on Azure Beta">
-The Neon on Azure Beta is currently limited to the Azure East US 2 region and is not recommended for business-critical projects.
+The Neon on Azure Beta is currently limited to the Azure East US 2 region and is currently not recommended for business-critical workloads.
 As a Beta release, occasional updates may require downtime.

 During this Beta period: